Top ivory investigator killed in Kenya

 Bradley Martin had just returned from a trip to Myanmar and was writing a report on his findings when he was killed.

-Bradley Martin is a former UN special envoy for rhino conservation.
+A US citizen, Bradley Martin was a former UN special envoy for rhino conservation.

 One of his notable achievements was persuading China to close its legal rhino trade in 1993.

-For decades, Bradley Martin traveled the world exposing trafficking routes in Laos, Vietnam, Ethiopia and Nigeria, often working with Kenya-based NGO Save the Elephants.
+For decades, Bradley Martin traveled the world with his wife Chryssee, exposing trafficking routes in Laos, Vietnam, Ethiopia and Nigeria, often working with Kenya-based NGO Save the Elephants.

 The NGO paid tribute to him in a post on Twitter Monday.